-How to tell Ofgem if you have a complaint about how we’ve done something or if you think we’ve got something wrong, and how we will deal with it.
+The information below explains how to tell Ofgem if you have a complaint about how we’ve done something or if you think we’ve got something wrong.
+It also explains how we will deal with your complaint.

 When to tell us about your complaint